-I am a Senior Research Fellow at the Department of Physics in Warwick since 2017.
+I am an Assistant Professor at the Department of Physics in Warwick since 2017.
 My main research interests are in the area of Medical Physics, and in particular dosimetry, Monte-Carlo simulations and experiments for new radiation therapy techniques that employ the latest X-ray sources.
 I collaborate with the biomedical group ID17 of the European Synchrotron Radiation Facility (ESRF) in Grenoble (France) since I was an undergraduate, as I went there with an Erasmus boursary to work on my final year project before graduating in Physics at the University of Cagliari (Italy).
 I went back to the ESRF as a PhD student, spending almost two years there as visiting scientist.
 I contributed to a number of peer reviewed research papers, mostly on Microbeam Radiation Therapy (MRT), but I also worked on Cone CT Breast Imaging and on the application of X-ray microbeams in the treatment of epilepsy.
 I joined Warwick as a Daphne Jackson Fellow, jointly funded by Warwick and EPSRC, focusing on dose enhancement techniques for radiotherapy.
 I then worked as a project researcher on a STFC impact acceleration account to maximise the impact of our research on radiotherapy dose enhancement for cancer treatments.
 I am a member of the Global Challenge Network+ in Advanced Radiotherapy which aims to bring the clinical and academic researchers in radiotherapy together, to translate research out of the laboratory towards patient benefit.
 I am also member of the International Network of Women Engineers and Scientists (INWES), as well as project researcher on a diversity and inclusion project (link here) conducted worldwide in collaboration with the Department of Engineering in Warwick and INWES.

 Microbeam Radiation Therapy (MRT)